jeremynac/AREA/README.md

 - Mongodb
 - Passport.js

-#Documentation
+# Documentation

-You can find our documentation:
+You can find our documentation in /docs